WoltLab/docs.woltlab.com/docs/view_templates.md

 If you follow this convention, WoltLab Suite Core will automatically determine the template name so that you do not have to explicitly set it.

-{% include callout.html content="For forms that handle creating and editing objects, in general, there are two form classes: `FooAddForm` and `FooEditForm`.
-WoltLab Suite Core, however, generally only uses one template `fooAdd.tpl` and the template variable `$action` to distinguish between creating a new object (`$action = 'add'`) and editing an existing object (`$action = 'edit'`) as the differences between templates for adding and editing an object are minimal." type="info" %}
+!!! info "For forms that handle creating and editing objects, in general, there are two form classes: `FooAddForm` and `FooEditForm`.
+WoltLab Suite Core, however, generally only uses one template `fooAdd.tpl` and the template variable `$action` to distinguish between creating a new object (`$action = 'add'`) and editing an existing object (`$action = 'edit'`) as the differences between templates for adding and editing an object are minimal."